pramnora/NodeJS/README.md

  console.log(x + " X " + y + " = " + x*y;
 }

+## NOTES

+**NOTE: (1)**: If you ever wish to uninstall Node; then, it really is quite as simple and straight forwards as uninstalling any other Windows program; just look inside of Programs Manager; and, then, click: Uninstall.

+**NOTE: (2)**: Downloading NodeJS does, automatically, come with NPM/Node Package Manager.
+NPM, allows you to download other Node programs.
+To learn more go to: http://ww.npm.org.

-**NOTE**: Because Node is not running inside of the web browser environment anymore; therefore, it follows you cannot use: document.write()/or, window objects
+**NOTE: (3) **: Because Node is not running inside of the web browser environment anymore; therefore, it follows you cannot use: document.write()/or, window objects
 ...instead, you should use...
 global